edheltzel/dotfiles/README.md

 7. `csrutil status` -> should read `System Integrity Protection status: disabled.`

 ### SSH Keys
 I use [ssh keys](https://help.github.com/articles/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent/) to authenticate with GitHub and other services.
 You generally want to create new keys for each device you use, but you can also use the same key on multiple devices. **I have started using two different keys for my multi-machine work flow.** One key is for my personal devices and the other is for my work devices.
-This allows me to easily revoke access to my work devices if I leave the company, and not have to worry about my personal keys being compromised or having to change them.
+This allows me to easily revoke access to my work devices if I discontinue a relationship with a company or customer, and not have to worry about my personal keys being compromised or having to change them.

 If you look at the `.gitconfig` you'll see the use of two different keys.